miman/docker-local-ai/README.md

 - [Flowise](https://flowiseai.com/)- Visual LLM UI
 - [Autogen-studio](https://autogen-studio.com/) - AI Agent framework

-### Local WebUI for Ollama
+## Local WebUI for Ollama

 You can run the Ollama WebUI here: [localhost:4512](http://localhost:4512)

-### Flowise Web UI
+## Flowise Web UI

 You can run the Flowise Web UI here: [localhost:4511](http://localhost:4511)

+## CrewAI

 ### Change & run code

-After everyhting has been installed you can open the code folder (Docker volume) in 2 ways:
+After everyhting has been installed you can open the CrewAI code folder (Docker volume) in 2 ways:

 - Run **scripts/code_folder.bat** to open an explorer to the code folder
 - Run **scripts/open_vs_code.bat** to open an VS Code editor at the code folder